EU exit could wreck UK financial capital, says City lobby group

 "The UK is a powerful player in the EU and should retain the capacity to push for reform as a member," he said.

-While Cameron has pledged to hold a referendum if he wins in 2015, the opposition Labour Party has said any Labour government would be unlikely to hold such a vote this decade.
+Cameron has pledged to hold a referendum if he wins in 2015, while the opposition Labour Party has said any Labour government would be unlikely to hold such a vote this decade.
+(Editing by Andrew Roche)

-(Additional reporting by Kylie MacLellan; Editing by Andrew Roche and Sophie Walker)